<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 Contract renewals offer a massive opportunity for cost control & reduction, negotiating better terms and deepening relationships with suppliers.
 However, it’s opportunity that’s all too often squandered due to poor contract management processes.

-How often do we make a clear note of when the renewal date is, in order to trigger a discussion about value received and whether the contract should continue?
+How often do we make a note of when the renewal date is to trigger a discussion about value received and whether the contract should continue?
 Too often, businesses fail to get the most from their contract renewals

 Selected contract lifecycle management actions at this stage: